-Dr Rens de Groot is a Research Fellow at the Centre for Haematology.
-As principal investigator, he receives funding from the British Heart Foundation, the NIH and Imperial College for studies on ADAMTS proteases and their role in cardiovascular disease.
+Dr Rens de Groot is an Honorary Research Fellow at the Department of Immunology and Inflammation (Imperial College) and a Senior Research Fellow at the Institute of Cardiovascular Science at University College London.
+As principal investigator, he has received funding from the British Heart Foundation, the NIH and Imperial College for studies on ADAMTS proteases and their role in cardiovascular disease.

 ADAMTS13 circulates in blood and regulates the size and platelet binding capacity of von Willebrand factor (VWF).
 Low ADAMTS13 activity causes the life-threatening disease Thrombotic thrombocytopenic purpura (TTP).
 To better understand how this enzyme operates, Dr de Groot and colleagues have investigated the biochemical properties of the different domains of the enzyme and their contribution to optimal enzyme activity.
 A series of research projects, published in the journals Blood, PNAS and Nature Communications, revealed that the N-terminal catalytic domain is heavily dependent on exosites in three different domains.
 These three exosites, are positioned ~ 30, 70 and 110 ångström from the active site and bind the VWF region C-terminal of the scissile bond.
 In doing so, they greatly enhance the catalytic efficiency, enabling rapid proteolysis of newly secreted, ultra large VWF multimers, which would otherwise be pathogenic.